MicrosoftDocs/azure-docs/articles/virtual-machines/windows/serial-console.md

 If needed SAC can be enabled offline as well,

 1. Attach the windows disk you want SAC configured for as a data disk to existing VM.
-2. From an Administrative command prompt run the following commands
+2. From an Administrative command prompt, run the following commands
 * `bcdedit /store <mountedvolume>\boot\bcd /ems {default} on`
 * `bcdedit /store <mountedvolume>\boot\bcd /emssettings EMSPORT:1 EMSBAUDRATE:115200`